No Tags Found!

 KK!HR

-Yes, indeed faced with such a threat we had made a police complaint and persuaded the Police team to visit him late in the night.
-That did the trick and the next day morning he came with folded hands and apologising.
-Such a treatment is needed in some cases but may not be appropriate in this but the letter as proposed shall go.
+Yes, indeed, faced with such a threat, we had made a police complaint and persuaded the police team to visit him late at night.
+That did the trick, and the next morning he came with folded hands, apologizing.
+Such treatment is needed in some cases but may not be appropriate in this situation.
+However, the letter as proposed shall go.

 From India, Mumbai